CredLancer/LancersZK/README.md

 - **Filecoin** - We needed decentralized storage to store files and nft credentials, so we used Filecoin for efficient storage solution.
 We also leveraged IPFS (InterPlanetary File System) with NFT.storage to ensure fault tolerance and high availability for users' files.

-- **The Graph Protocol** - we used subgraphs to query reviews for DAOs and Freelancers, and also query projects of freelancers
+- **The Graph Protocol** - We used subgraphs to query reviews for DAOs and Freelancers, and also query projects of freelancers

 ### Public methods
  Public payments are made through on-chain contracts with cross-chain functionality leveraged by Chainlink CCIP.